-Penal Code 4573 PC is the California statute that makes it a crime for a person to bring a controlled substance into a jail or California state prison.
+Penal Code 4573 PC makes it a crime for a person to bring a controlled substance into a California jail or state prison.
 Common defendants in these cases are jail workers or visitors who try to sneak in drugs.
 This offense also comprises people arrested with drugs hidden on their person who then bring those drugs into the detention facility.
 Violating PC 4573 is a felony punishable by up to 3 years in county jail.

 - during visiting hours, Nia brings a bag of cocaine into jail and tries to give it to her boyfriend.